NURBLuigi/AtwoodMachines/README.md

 # Rendering
 ### Windows and Mac
   1. Install the official [POV-Ray editor for Windows](http://www.povray.org/download/) or the unofficial [MacOS Port](http://megapov.inetart.net/povrayunofficial_mac/index.html) (Mac)
-  2. Ensure slapstick.ini and slapstick.pov are in the same directory
+  2. Ensure Atwood.ini and Atwood.pov are in the same directory
-  3. Open slapstick.ini in the editor and press "Run"
+  3. Open Atwood.ini in the editor and press "Run"
   4. Make yourself a cup of coffee because it may take awhile to render

 ### Linux